Skip to Content

 Doing a helicopter ride is definitely a top attraction in Maui.
 Photo credit: Hawaii Tourism Authority (HTA) / Blake Bronstad

-With this Maui helicopter tour, you’ll see both Molokai and Maui, which is pretty cool!
+With this Maui helicopter tour, you’ll see Molokai and Maui, which is pretty cool!
 This tour accommodates kids of all ages.
 Children under 2 are free.

 Another option is the Maui Circle-Island Helicopter Tour, which focuses solely on Maui.
 You’ll get to see Haleakala Crater, Iao Valley, and even Hana!
 Children under 2 are also free.